 It can be easy to see your work as all-consuming and prioritize your business over your personal life, but this often comes at a cost to your friends and family.
 Take a moment to determine your most important business and personal priorities and schedule time for both.
 This way, you’ll have the key ingredients not only for a successful business but also for a successful life.

-Set a daily time by which you must be absolutely finished with work.
+If you struggle with time management, try setting a time to be completely done with work each day.
 This time may vary depending on other factors, such as how many days you work each week and if you start working earlier or later in the morning.
 The important thing to keep in mind is to choose a time that works for you and then stick to it—unless it’s urgent, don’t worry about work, check email, or go back to finish a small task.
 Once you’re done for the day, you’re done.

 If you neglect your personal needs, you’ll soon find yourself feeling exhausted and burned out.
 Be sure to prioritize things that you enjoy, whether that means setting aside time to watch your favorite morning news show, taking a long walk during the middle of your day, or taking advantage of working from home by cooking healthy meals for yourself.
 Whatever your personal interests, don’t let an overwhelming amount of work take away from your basic needs to stay healthy and happy.
 Remember, one of the biggest perks of independence is flexibility, so use it to your advantage!